 The Investment Manager of the Fund is responsible for the day-to-day operations of the Fund, including managing the investment portfolio, providing investment analysis and making decisions relating to the investment of assets of the Fund.
-The Fund is responsible for the payment of a management fee to the Investment Manager for its services to the Fund equal to 1.5% per annum of the Net Asset Value ("NAV") of the Fund, calculated weekly and payable monthly in arrears.
-During the year ended December 31, 2015, management fees totalled \$534,365 (2014: \$501,285).
-As at December 31, 2015, management fees payable totalled \$42,934 (2014: \$44,681) and were included within accounts payable and accrued expenses on the statement of financial position.
+The Fund is responsible for the payment of a management fee to the Investment Manager for its services to the Fund equal to 1.25% per annum of the Net Asset Value ("NAV") of the Fund, calculated weekly and payable monthly in arrears, effective September 2016.
+Between March 31, 2016 and September 30, 2016 the rate was 1.35% per annum.
+Prior to March 31, 2016 the rate was 1.50% per annum.
+During the year ended December 31, 2016, management fees totalled \$411,507 (2015: \$534,365).
+As at December 31, 2016, management fees payable totalled \$27,752 (2015: \$42,934) and were included within accounts payable and accrued expenses on the statement of financial position.
 The Investment Manager compensates the Sub-Manager for performing its delegated duties.